yangjx66/yangjx66/README.md

 - 👋 Hi, I’m YangJinxi.
 - 👀 I’m interested in C/C++ and Embedded system development.
-- 🌱 I’m currently learning ROS,Point Cloud and mathematics.
+- 🌱 My major: Microelectronics Science and Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jinxi2448@163.com